open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 has slightly different strategies and measures.
 Using a single set of metric names for GC, not divided by the runtime, could create dissimilar comparisons and confusion for end users.
 (For example, prefer `runtime.java.gc*` over `runtime.gc.*`.)
-Measures of many operating system metrics are similar.
+Measures of many operating system metrics are similarly ambiguous.

 For conventional metrics or metrics that have their units included in OpenTelemetry metadata (e.g. `metric.WithUnit` in Go), SHOULD NOT include the